SebastienBocquet/ConvertibleUAV/doc/source/design.rst

 Hardware
 ========

-The embedded hardware is based on the Open Source UavDevBoard project (UDB5 board) It is based on a PIC16 processor architecture.
+The embedded hardware is based on the Open Source `MatrixPilot  <https://github.com/MatrixPilot/MatrixPilot/wiki>`_ project.
+It is based on the UDB5 board, which uses a PIC16 processor architecture.

 Software
 ========

-The software is based on the MatrixPilot Open Source project version ??.
+The software is based on the MatrixPilot Open Source project version 4.
 This software is capable of flying automatically a conventional aircraft.
 Pitch, yaw and roll axis are controlled by PI controllers.
 An energy balance allows to control the altitude using the pitch and motor power.
 A GPS receiver allows waypoint navigation.
 Two flight modes are implemented:
   - normal flight (conventional horizontal flight)
   - hovering flight (to fly an aerobatic aircraft capable of torque roll manoeuvre)